vladkisin/sleep-detector/README.md

 ```console
 2022-12-29 13:19:26,438 Done!
 ```
-The data folder now contains one more file called `test_data_result.csv` (_result is added to original file name) where the are unique user IDs with predictions whether the user is considered as bot or not based on timely activity, IP, city and device language patterns.
+The data folder now contains one more file called `test_data_result.csv` (_result is added to original file name), where the are unique user IDs with predictions whether the user is considered as bot or not based on timely activity, IP, city and device language patterns.